kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

   implementation evolves.
 It may load balance across zones or regions.

 #### Story 2
-* **Requirement:** I want my application to primarily receive traffic from endpoints within the same zone for performance or cost reasons.
-However, I want to avoid connection failures if no local endpoints are available.
+* **Requirement:** I want my application to primarily send traffic to endpoints that are topologically close for performance or cost reasons.
+However, I want to avoid connection failures if no sufficiently close endpoints are available.
-* **Solution:** Set `routingPreference: Zone`
+* **Solution:** Set `routingPreference: Close`
 * **Effect:** The Kubernetes implementation will aim to prioritize routing traffic to endpoints in the same zone as the client.
 If no endpoints are available within the zone, traffic will be routed to other zones.
 It's